 [Insert description of the procedures (including time frames) and instructions about what members need to do if they want to use the process for making a complaint.
 Describe expedited grievance time frames for grievances about decisions to not conduct expedited organization/coverage determinations or reconsiderations/redeterminations.]

 Whether you call or write, you should contact Member Services right away.
-The complaint must be made within 60 calendar days after you had the problem you want to complain about.
+The complaint can be made at any time after you had the problem you want to complain about.

 If you are making a complaint because we denied your request for a “fast coverage decision” or a “fast appeal,” we will automatically give you a “fast” complaint.
 If you have a “fast” complaint, it means we will give you an answer within 24 hours.